-2024-26 Cohort; 2026 HKDSE
+2025-27 Cohort; 2027 HKDSE

 Item Description 1.
 Course Title Western Cuisine 2.
 Course Provider Vocational Training Council 3.
-Area of Studies/ Course Cluster Services/ Food Services and Management 4.
+Area of Studies/ Services/ Course Cluster Food Services and Management 4.
 Medium of Instruction Chinese or English 5.
-Learning Outcomes (i) demonstrate practical skills and a basic understanding of work ethics in western kitchen operations; (ii) analyse the up-to-date profiles of the hospitality and catering industries; (iii) apply the knowledge of food hygiene and work safety in food preparation; (iv) evaluate the nature and properties of food, cultural and economic influences and sustainable development on the planning and design of food product, nutritional science and service sequence; (v) select the appropriate food commodities for the preparation of western cuisine dishes (for Elective: Culinary Arts Stream) or western bakery and dessert products (for Elective: Dessert, Baking and Pastry Arts Stream); and (vi) enhance self-understanding and explore directions on further studies and career pursuits.
+Learning Outcomes Upon completion of the course, students should be able to: (i) demonstrate practical skills and a basic understanding of work ethics in western kitchen operations; (ii) analyse the up-to-date profiles of the hospitality and catering industries; (iii) apply the knowledge of food hygiene and work safety in food preparation; (iv) evaluate the nature and properties of food, cultural and economic influences and sustainable development on the planning and design of food product, nutritional science and service sequence; (v) select the appropriate food commodities for the preparation of western cuisine dishes (for Elective: Culinary Arts Stream) or western bakery and dessert products (for Elective: Dessert, Baking and Pastry Arts Stream); and (vi) enhance self-understanding and explore directions on further studies and career pursuits.